norwegianredcross/devcontainer-toolbox/.devcontainer/setup/setup-windows.md

 wsl --install
 ```

+At the end of the installation process you will get a prompt to enter username/password
+credentials for the Ubuntu machine.
+This is for doing sudo operations on the guest machine.
+Just enter some credentials you will remember like your regular windows login or make
+up a new one.

 The installation is straight forward and described here: [Rancher Desktop](https://docs.rancherdesktop.io/getting-started/installation/)
 (The installation will automatically instal WSL2 if you don't have it already)